-Summer is approaching, and for many people thoughts turn to spring cleaning and getting homes, bodies, and finances into top-top shape.
-A common theme throughout many of these programs is the holistic tracking of diet, physical activity, savings and spending.
-This tracking reminds us of the ancient Chinese proverb, “The palest ink is better than the best memory.”
-It is true that it can be best to track and document throughout the day than to trust your memory and record thoughts at day’s end (we all know that the brain has a way of forgetting some of these minor details, such as that chocolate-covered afternoon snack).
+This holistic tracking reminds us of the ancient Chinese proverb, “The palest ink is better than the best memory.”
+After all, tracking and documenting throughout the day may be better than trusting the accuracy of your memory at day's end to record what really happened.
+(We all know that the brain has a way of forgetting some of these minor details, such as that chocolate-covered afternoon snack.)

 The same can be said for running a successful retirement plan.
 It is important to have goals in place and to document your progress throughout the life of the plan.
 We refer to this as “plan governance”.

 Plan governance is a broad concept that includes establishing roles, processes, procedures, and documentation to guide all parties in the establishment and administration of the retirement plan and management of plan assets.
 Just like a physical fitness or a diet plan, there is no perfect governance formula or structure that works best for every plan.
 However, there are 6 key elements that may help you create a successful retirement plan and encourage positive outcomes for participants:

 1. Governance structure.